OCamlverse/ocamlverse.github.io/content/weak_type_variables.md

 ## Subtyping???

-Now comes the most confusing part, the final bit of laxing the value restriction is allowing the generalizaton of covariant type variables.
-So how did this happen, that subtyping has any relation to the value restriction?
-Does OCaml objects break polymorphism and complicates things even more?
-No, nothing like this.
+Now comes the most confusing part.
+The final relaxation of the value restriction is allowing the generalization of covariant type variables.

+So how did this happen?
+Why would subtyping have any relationship to the value restriction?
+Do OCaml objects break polymorphism and complicate things even more?
+No, it is nothing like this.
 In fact, it has nothing to do with the OCaml object system and with the way how objects are typed in OCaml.

-Before we will delve into description we need to build some intuition about the variance.
-Most of the articles are of no help for us, as they focus on subtyping.
-And it is really hard to connect subtyping with value restriction.
+Before we delve into our explanation, we need to build some intuition about variance.
+Most of the articles are of no help for us, as they focus on subtyping, and it is really hard to connect subtyping with the value restriction.
 So let's forget about subtyping and focus on functions.

-In a function type, a type variable is _covariant_ if it occurs _only_ to the right of the arrow, if a variable occurs _only_ to the left of the arrow, then it is _contravariant_.
+In a function type, a type variable is _covariant_ if it occurs _only_ to the right of the arrow.
+If a variable occurs _only_ to the left of the arrow, then it is _contravariant_.
 Otherwise, a variable is _invariant_.
 That is all that we need to know about variance in to build the right intuition to understand why it matters for the value restriction.

-In OCaml it is possible to specify variance of a type
-variable: covariant variables are denoted with the prefix `+`, and contravariant are denoted with the `-` prefix, e.g., `type (-'a,+'b) fn = 'a -> 'b`.
-OCaml typechecker will infer the variance automatically if the type definition is available.
+In OCaml it is possible to specify variance of a type variable: covariant variables are denoted with the prefix `+`, and contravariant are denoted with the `-` prefix, e.g., `type (-'a,+'b) fn = 'a -> 'b`.

+The OCaml typechecker will infer the variance automatically if the type definition is available.
 For example, for the `'a -> 'b` type OCaml will know without any further ado that `'a` is contravarint and `'b` is covariant.
-But if the type is abstract, the the only way to preserve this information is to use the above type annotations.
-It is also useful to play with variance annotations in the toplevel, to get the intuition.
+But, if a type is abstract, the the only way to preserve this information is to use the above type annotations.
+(It is also useful to play with variance annotations in the toplevel, to gain intuition.)

 So, let's go back to the value restriction.
-The intuition behind the covariant type, is that values of this type are never consumed, but only produced (e.g., `unit -> 'a`, `int -> 'a`, etc).
-Thus if a computation produced a value that is polymoprhic in some type `'a` which is covariant, then it is guaranteed that values of this type was never stored/captured or anyhow abused during the computation.
-Thus it is safe to ascribe the polymoprhic type to this value.
+The intuition behind a covariant type is that values of this type are never _consumed_, but only _produced_ (e.g., `unit -> 'a`, `int -> 'a`, etc).
+Thus if a computation produces a value that is polymorphic in some type `'a` which is covariant, then it is guaranteed that values of this type were never stored, captured, or otherwise abused during the computation.
+Thus it is safe to ascribe a polymorphic type to this value.

-Since OCaml has variance inference this usually works out of box, e.g., given a function `val f : unit -> unit -> 'a` a partial application `f ()` will have polymorphic type `unit -> 'a`.
+Since OCaml has variance inference, this usually works out of box, e.g., given a function `val f : unit -> unit -> 'a` a partial application `f ()` will have polymorphic type `unit -> 'a`.
 However, if we will decide to abstact `unit -> 'a` as